elstiko/Dungeon-World/docs/Classes/Barbarian.md

 When you **defy a danger** caused by movement (maybe falling off a narrow bridge or rushing past an armed guard) take +1.

-**When you gain a level from 6-10, choose from these moves or the level 2-5 moves.**
+**-When you gain a level from 6-10, choose from these moves or the level 2-5 moves.**

 ### A Good Day To Die